PASSALONG PAGES PROJECT RULES:

 Passalong Pages is partially focused on increasing reviews.
 You don’t have to put too much effort into it, but just a few words about your feelings on the book mean a lot to the author and a lot to this project.

-And finally, I know we all read and review at our own pace, but if you’re participating in this I would like you to at least try to set a goal to have the book for no longer than a month.
+And finally, I know we all read and review at our own pace, but if you’re participating in this I would like you to at least try to set a goal to have the book for no longer than two months.
 I would really love if we were able to pass these books along to a good number of people throughout the course of the next year.